UV Light Therapy, is also known as UV Light Treatment, Ultraviolet Therapy or Phototherapy.

 There are some potential side effects to having UV light treatment.
 They are more likely to occur in PUVA treatment, because of the use of psoralen, making your skin more sensitive.

-The short term effects can usually be easily sorted out.
-These include
+The short term effects can usually be easily remedied.

 There are 2 main long term effects which can occur.
 There is only a small chance of being affected if there is a very frequent use of UV light therapy.